Integrating Microsoft Sentinel

 -

-Simple filtering and normalization before forwarding.
+Simple filtering or normalization before forwarding.

 -